blockades/openblockchain/README.md

   - installed Docker Machine
   - installed Docker Compose

-This will allow you to manage all the microservices which constitue the openblockchain application.
+This will allow you to manage all the microservices which constitue the openblockchain application from within the host machine.

+---

 ### Cluster Setup